top of page

 Be a Part of Our Journey and Our Dream!

 2024 marks the 10th year of the founding of the African American Museum of Bucks County, operating as a mobile museum.
-Over these last 10 years, the AAMBC has shared the untold stories and the rich history of African Americans in Bucks County by traveling to schools, colleges, senior centers, faith-based groups as well as other museums and corporations in the Bucks County area.
+Over the last 10 years, the AAMBC has shared the untold stories and rich history of African Americans in Bucks County by transporting its mobile exhibits and presentations to schools, colleges, senior centers, and faith-based groups, as well as to other museums, nonprofit cultural organizations, and corporations throughout Bucks County and beyond.

 Old photo of Boone Farm